Jositow/guess-the-song/functional_spec.md

 As a user, I want to be able to manipulate the library (delete songs).
 As a user, I want to be able to delete songs from my libray without deleting duplicates.
 As a user, I want a random song from the list in a hidden format to play the game.
+As a user, I want to know the song I was trying to guess in case of game over.